sowsan/architecture-center/docs/cloud-adoption/decision-guides/log-and-report/index.md

 If you have an existing investment in on-premises monitoring systems that would be difficult or costly to replace, you may need to integrate the telemetry from your cloud workloads into preexisting on-premises monitoring solutions.
 In a hybrid on-premises monitoring system, on-premises telemetry data continues to use the existing on-premises monitoring system.
 Cloud-based telemetry data is either sent to the on-premises monitoring system directly, or the data is sent to Azure Monitor then compiled and ingested into the on-premises system at regular intervals.

-**On-premises hybrid monitoring assumptions**.
-Using an on-premises logging and reporting system for hybrid monitoring assumes the following:
+**On-premises hybrid monitoring assumptions.** Using an on-premises logging and reporting system for hybrid monitoring assumes the following:

 - You need to use existing on-premises reporting systems to monitor cloud workloads.
 - You need to maintain ownership of log data on-premises.